callbag/callbag/readme.md

 A callbag is *terminated* when the first argument is `2` and the second argument is either undefined (signalling termination due to success) or any truthy value (signalling termination due to failure).

-After a mutual greet between source and sink, the source MAY terminate the sink.
-Alternatively, the sink MAY terminate the source.
+After the handshake, the source MAY terminate the sink.
+Alternatively, the sink MAY terminate the source after the handshake has occurred.
 If the source terminates the sink, then the sink SHOULD NOT terminate the source, and vice-versa.
 In other words, termination SHOULD NOT be mutual.

 **Data delivery** `(type: 1, data: any) => void`